briantan050/TELUS_IoT_Getting_Started/README.md

 ## Compile Time!

-If you’ve stuck with my rambling til now, I’m happy to say you’re now ready to compile the Azure client and get it loaded to your IoT device.
 The following steps will get your client compiled and loaded to your board:
 1. Run the terminal or command-line on your Mac or Windows PC respectively
 2. Change the directory to azure-iot-mbed-client (this is created in the same directory where we ran `mbed import` above) by running the following command:
 * `cd azure-iot-mbed-client`